The world’s ‘plastic flood’ has reached the Arctic

 Experts describe ‘grim picture’ as microplastics found to be impacting remote ecosystems and worsening climate crisis

-"All spheres" of the Arctic, from seafloors to rivers, to remote areas of ice and snow are now littered with "high concentrations" of waste plastics, and the situation is worsening, scientists have said.
+"All spheres" of the Arctic, from seafloors to rivers to remote areas of ice and snow, are now littered with "high concentrations" of waste plastics, scientists have said – and the situation is worsening.

 Large quantities of plastic waste and microplastic particles are now being transported to the Arctic by oceans, rivers, shipping and air, according to the research team from the Alfred Wegener Institute (AWI) in Bremerhaven, Germany.

-The huge quantity of plastic entering the world’s oceans, eventually ending up in even the most remote places, not only has a direct impact on ecosystems, but in the Arctic it could also exacerbate the climate crisis, the scientists said.
+The huge quantity of plastic entering the world’s oceans and eventually ending up in the most remote places not only directly impacts ecosystems, but it could also exacerbate the climate crisis in the Arctic, the scientists said.

-This is because dark-coloured plastic particles could absorb more heat than snow and ice, and because any suspended microplastics in the air could cause condensation which then may cause additional rain, melting ice and snow.
+This is because dark-coloured plastic particles could absorb more heat than snow and ice, and any suspended microplastics in the air could cause condensation – which then may cause additional rain, melting ice and snow.

-The research team said the Arctic Ocean has become a major plastic repository – though it only makes up one per cent of the total volume of the world’s oceans, it receives more than 10 per cent of the global discharge from the world’s rivers, which carry plastic into the ocean.
+The research team said the Arctic Ocean has become a major plastic repository.
+Despite making up one per cent of the total volume of the world’s oceans, it receives more than 10 per cent of the global discharge from the world’s rivers, which carry plastic into the ocean.

-Today, virtually all marine organisms investigated – from plankton to sperm whales – come into contact with plastic debris and microplastic.
-And this applies to all areas of the world’s oceans – from tropical beaches to the deepest oceanic trenches.
+Today, virtually all marine organisms investigated, from plankton to sperm whales, come into contact with plastic debris and microplastics.
+And this applies to all areas of the world’s oceans, from tropical beaches to the deepest oceanic trenches.

 “The Arctic is still assumed to be a largely untouched wilderness,” says AWI expert Dr Melanie Bergmann.